carpentries-incubator/pangenomics/_episodes/07-pangolin.md

 ### Step 7: Pangenome partition

 This is the step that will assign gene families to the 'persistent', 'shell', or 'cloud' partitions.
 The one parameter that might be of importance is the `-K`, or `--nb_of_partitions` parameter.
 This will define the number of classes used to partition the pangenome.
 This may be of use if you expect to have well-defined subpopulations in your pangenome and you know exactly how many.
-If not, that number if detected automatically through an ICL criterion.
+If not, that number is detected automatically through an ICL criterion.
 The idea is that the most present partition will be 'persistent', the least present will be 'cloud', and all the others will be 'shell'.
 The number of partitions corresponding to the shell will be the number of expected subpopulations in your pangenome.
 (So if you expect 5 subpopulations, you could use `-K 7`).

 In most cases, you should let the statistical criterion used by PPanGGOLiN find the optimal number of partitions for you.